How does hair transplantation with the ARTAS® Robot Assisted FUE System work?

 Dr. Anderson has developed his method of follicle placement for the past decade, and following the brief healing phase after the procedure, your hair will look and be natural.
 In the donor area on the back and sides of the scalp, patients typically experience very minimal scarring in these areas.
 After healing, the tiny round scars in the donor areas of the scalp are tiny and difficult to find through longer hair.
 Our patients are able to wear their hair any length or style with confidence.

-How are the Follicular Unit Extraction (FUE) hair restoration method results different than the old “Hair Plugs” people used to get?
+How are the Follicular Unit Excision (FUE) hair restoration method results different than the old “Hair Plugs” people used to get?

 Old fashioned “hair plugs” included the harvesting of large patches of hair follicles that resulted in an awkward and unnatural appearance once implanted.
 The ARTAS®Robot Assisted FUE System uses its computer-assisted robotic arm and digital mapping to pinpoint individual follicular units from the donor area for dissection.
 This process provides Dr. Anderson more control and precision in designing a natural looking hair growth pattern following follicle harvesting from the donor area.
 Because the ARTAS® Robot Assisted FUE System enables unmatched precision and accuracy, Dr. Anderson is able to extract healthy robust grafts for optimal growth without altering the appearance of the donor area, or creating linear scars.